ECMT-680-Financial-Econometrics/Qijin-Liu-PSM/README.md

 # ECMT680
-# README for "Heat Exposure and Youth Migration in Central America and the Caribbean"
+# Replication for "Heat Exposure and Youth Migration in Central America and the Caribbean"

 ## Overview
 This paper investigates how environmental changes, particularly heat exposure, drive youth migration in Central America and the Caribbean.
 It addresses the gap in understanding the environmental drivers of migration in the region, focusing on the impact of prolonged or repeated exposure to high temperatures on inter-province migration patterns.